 In the software industry, there are various architectures that are used to develop and implement a project.
-Two of those architectures are the traditional Monolithic architecture and the Microservices architecture.
+Two of those architectures are the traditional monolithic architecture and microservices architecture.
 Let’s discuss these architectures in detail further.

-As a single large application, Monolithic architecture can deploy all the services and components at once.
-It is also known as a tightly coupled architecture since all its components are interconnected and interdependent.
-Here, each component and its associated component is involved to execute a code.
+As a single large application, monolithic architecture can deploy all the services and components at once.
+It is also known as a tightly-coupled architecture since all its components are interconnected and interdependent.
+Here, each component and its associated component is involved to execute code.

-The small and simple businesses / applications find the Monolithic architecture perfect for all their activities.
-Some of the companies that have used monolithic architecture (before switching to Microservices) include Amazon, eBay, PayPal, Netflix, Twitter, etc.
+The small and simple businesses or applications find monolithic architecture perfect for all their activities.
+Some of the companies that have used monolithic architecture (before switching to microservices) include Amazon, eBay, PayPal, Netflix, Twitter, etc.